-Karen Swanson received her Ph.D. in Geochemistry and Mineralogy from the Pennsylvania State University in 1988 and is an Assistant Professor in the Department of Environmental Science.
-She is primarily interested in two areas of inquiry: the behavior of pollutants in natural water systems, and the best ways to teach science at all levels.
+About the Track Director: Karen Swanson received her Ph.D. in Geochemistry and Mineralogy from the Pennsylvania State University in 1988 and is an Assistant Professor in the Department of Environmental Science.
+She is primarily interested in three areas of inquiry: the behavior of pollutants in natural water systems, using microorganisms to determine changes in water quality, and the best ways to teach science at all levels.